 Advocating for traffic calming, stop signs, crosswalks, and street improvements.
 We work directly with Birmingham DOT and city officials to make our streets safer.

-From the Hidden Park Groove music festival to Movie Night, Fall Festival, and our First Responders Christmas Meal — we bring neighbors together year-round.
+From Movie Night to our First Responders Christmas Meal, we bring neighbors together year-round.

 Preserving McElwain Cemetery (est. 1875), documenting our neighborhood’s mining heritage, and maintaining the stories that make Crestline unique.